rgb-archive/spec/RGB_protocol_specification.md

 **[note on safety of mixing Bitcoin and RGB addresses]**

 This feature should enhance the anonymity set of asset users, making chain analysis techniques almost as difficult as ones on “plain bitcoin” transactions.
 The leakage of a specific transaction dark-tag gives away the path from the issuing to the transaction itself, and of the “sibling” transactions, but it preserves uncertainty about other branches.
-#### Light Color
-On-chain scalability of “colored-coin” schemes is especially problematic for lightweight nodes.
-The process of retrieving transactions to verify the chain all the way up to the issuing transaction becomes very soon too resource-intensive on lightweight clients.
-This is a general problem, as true with colored-coin-like protocols as with “plain bitcoin”, where the only partial mitigation is “SPV”, which dangerously relies on trusting the majority of hashing power.
-This cannot work with meta-protocols since merkle-tree-commitments aren’t forced to respect the meta-protocol rules.
-The best way to solve this general problem in Bitcoin will probably be client-side filtering, but while this solution is not operational and widespread yet, a simpler feature can be implemented, leveraging a central repository.
-Since any centralization point weakens the trustlessness and the permissionlessnes of the proposal, we leverage the only type of centralization already assumed as existing in any asset issuing: the contract publication.
-It’s assumed, in most use cases, that the initial issuing contract must be effectively published, leveraging non-technical dynamics as for recognizability, univocity, accountability.
-This is a centralization point that cannot be trivially avoided.
-The system used to store and transfer digital assets can be fairly decentralized, while the method to issue them cannot, in most imaginable cases.
-This feature will standardize a way to publish the issuance contract on one or more public platforms, and to append to the contract, at every asset-related transaction, a dark-tag-encrypted string, called **“light-anchor”** including the complete chain of transfers, from the issuance to the transaction, with tx-ids of interesting transactions.
-The payee’s light node can then read the last light-anchor, decrypt it with the current dark-tag, use bloom filters to request and independently verify the chain of transfers.
-Bitcoin full nodes, or Light clients connected to a trusted full node, will not need this feature.

 #### Color Addition
 [expand]
 ## Exemplified Process Description